rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/CSC111/Course Notes/Recursively-Defined Functions.md

 		- Example.
 Reason inductively about the call `f(100)`.
 			- When we call `f(100)`, the recursive call `f(100 - 1) == f(99)` is made. _Assuming_ this call is correct, it returns `4950` (the sum of the numbers between 0 and 99, inclusive).
 			- Then `4950 + 100 == 5050` is returned.
-		- Partial indicates that we do not trace into any recursive calls, but *assume* that thtey work correctly
+		- Partial indicates that we do not trace into any recursive calls, but *assume* that they work correctly

 # The Euclidean Algorithm, revisited